 THIS DATE IN HISTORY: Dec.
 2

 2014: The NHL loses one of its icons when Hockey Hall of Famer Jean Beliveau dies at age 83.

-Beliveau's scoring totals (507 goals, 1,219 points in 1,125 NHL games, all with the Montreal Canadiens) are a small part of what makes him one of hockey's most revered players.
+Beliveau's scoring totals (507 goals, 1,219 points in 1,125 NHL games, all with the Montreal Canadiens) are just part of what makes him one of hockey's most revered players.
 His grace on the ice makes hockey look easy, but his size and strength command respect from opponents.
 He's cherished by fans throughout Canada for his character as well as his performance on the ice.

 Beliveau plays with two generations of stars in Montreal.
 In the 1950s, he's part of a team that includes Maurice Richard, Doug Harvey and Jacques Plante; in the 1960s, his teammates include Hall of Famers Serge Savard, Yvan Cournoyer and Rogie Vachon.
 Beliveau is part of Montreal's late-1950s team that wins the Stanley Cup five consecutive times, then serves as captain when the Canadiens win in 1965, '66, '68, '69 and 1971.

-Beliveau's final appearance is Game 7 of the Cup Final against the Chicago Black Hawks, when Montreal rallies from down 2-0 for a 3-2 victory that gives him his 10th championship.
+Beliveau's final appearance is Game 7 of the 1971 Cup Final against the Chicago Black Hawks, when Montreal rallies after allowing the first two goals for a 3-2 victory that gives him his 10th championship.
 The Hall of Fame waives its usual three-year waiting period and inducts him in 1972.

 Beliveau's success continues after he retires.
 He is part of seven more championship teams while serving in Montreal's front office.

 1909: The National Hockey Association, the predecessor of the NHL, is formed in Montreal.
 Charter members include the Montreal Wanderers, Renfrew Creamery Kings and the Montreal Canadiens.

-1925: The New York Americans play their first NHL game, a 2-1 overtime road win against the Pittsburgh Pirates.
-Billy Burch scores the first goal in franchise history and Charlie Langlois gets the winner at 3:10 of overtime.
+1925: The New York Americans play their first NHL game, a 2-1 overtime win against at the Pittsburgh Pirates.
+Billy Burch scores the first goal in Americans history and Charlie Langlois gets the winner at 3:10 of overtime.